Baseball at the SEA Games

 Baseball has not traditionally been played at the Southeast Asian Games, but a baseball tournament was held at the 2005 and 2007 games, then again in 2011 and 2019.

+Efforts to introduce baseball to the games began as early as the 1997 SEA Games as a demonstration sport.
+However it was scrapped due to financial reasons.

-Baseball5 will debut in the 2025 edition.
+Baseball5 debut in the 2025 edition.